AmoghM/amoghm.github.io/_pages/ds.md

 title: "Data Science Resources"
 author_profile: true
 ---
-This is a compilation of (mostly) all the informative resources that I've come across in recent years.
+Below is a compilation of the resources I personally recommend for students interested to understand the fundamentals of Deep Learning and NLP.
+I find them to be most comprehensive and the best among all.

 ## Deep Learning:
 <!-- * [NPTEL course on Deep learning by Prof. Mitesh Khapra, IIT-M](https://www.youtube.com/playlist?list=PLH-xYrxjfO2VsvyQXfBvsQsufAzvlqdg9) -->
 <!-- [![alt text]({{ site.url }}{{ site.baseurl }}/images/courses/IIT-M-Deep-learning.png)](https://www.youtube.com/playlist?list=PLH-xYrxjfO2VsvyQXfBvsQsufAzvlqdg9) -->